Noeska/illegiblesemantics/projects/proj-2.md

 Take me back to the [top](#top)

 ## Blackened Death
 Blackened Death Metal is usually straight-up Death Metal, but with lyrics that deal with Satanism and the occult.
-The logos reflect just that: often these are **standard Death** logos, with the only difference being the inclusion of, say, an **inverted cross**.
+The logos reflect just that: often these are **run-of-the-mill Death** logos, with the only difference being the inclusion of, say, an **inverted cross** or **devil horns**.
 ![Blackened Death Metal](..\assets\img\projects\proj-2\blackened2.jpg)

 ##### Some Blackened Death bands to check out: